 #2 - More opportunities for finding jobs

 Although living in a city does not directly guarantee you a job, it certainly makes it easier!
-Most people look for their first job in big cities, so living in one for your studies gives you firsthand access to career opportunities.
+Most people look for their first job in big cities, so living in one during your studies gives you firsthand access to career opportunities.
 Finding relevant part-time work or summer jobs will be easier given the size of the job pool and the variety of work available.
-Once you’ve worked for a company and have built up a professional rapport, you’ll have your foot in the door to get a full-time job after your degree.
-This is not to say that campus university students don’t find jobs easily, or that you’re guaranteed to find one in the city - it depends on your proactiveness and, of course, a bit of luck.
-But one of the benefits of being in a city is that with more options, you have more chances of finding a job.
+Once you've worked for a company and have built a professional rapport, you'll have your foot in the door to secure a full-time job after your degree.
+This is not to say that campus university students don't find jobs easily, or that you're guaranteed to find one in the city - it depends on your proactiveness and, of course, a bit of luck.
+But one of the benefits of being in a city is that with more options, you have a greater chance of finding a job.

 #3 - Get a taste of adult life!

-While you’ll technically be an adult when you go to university, you only really start living as an adult when you begin working.
-Many students find their first job in big cities where they truly embrace all the elements of adulthood like earning a proper income, commuting around a big city and truly being independent.
-If you’re already used to city life, the transition from “university student” to “working adult” will be much easier!
-You’ll already be used to navigating the public transport system, figuring out the cheapest places to buy essentials and you’ll know the best bars and clubs for a night out.
-While living in a city can seem daunting at first, it gives you a proper taste of the independence and responsibility of adult life!
+While you'll technically be an adult when you go to university, you only really start living as an adult when you begin working.
+Many students find their first job in big cities where they truly embrace all the elements of adulthood, like earning a proper income, commuting around a big city, and truly being independent.
+If you're already used to city life, the transition from "university student" to "working adult" will be much smoother!
+You'll already be familiar with navigating the public transport system, figuring out the cheapest places to buy essentials, and you'll know the best bars and clubs for a night out.
+While living in a city can seem daunting at first, it gives you a real taste of the independence and responsibility that come with adult life!

 “While you’ll technically be an adult when you go to university, you only really start living as an adult when you begin working.”

 Ready for the excitement and thrill of city life?
 Hang on a moment!
-While city universities definitely have their perks, there are a few cons that have to be mentioned:
+While city universities definitely have their perks, there are a few cons that need to be mentioned:

 #1 - Cities are… well… big

 Diving straight into city life can be a bit overwhelming, which is why some students prefer the comfort of a campus to get used to living on their own.
-But if you’ve lived in cities all your life or you’re ready for a challenge, then a city university might be for you!
-One thing you’ll have to get your head around is public transport around the city, but apps like CityMapper (a must-have!), TfL Go (London only) and Train Line will help you navigate the city like a pro in no time!
+But if you've lived in cities all your life or you're ready for a challenge, then a city university might be for you!
+One thing you'll have to get used to is public transport in the city, but apps like CityMapper (a must-have!), TfL Go (London only), and Train Line will help you navigate the city like a pro in no time!

 #2 - Prices

-Alas, the joys and freedoms of adulthood come with less glamorous parts, like expenses.
-While every university student will learn to manage their finances, students living in a city need to be especially careful with how they budget due to the increased costs of city living.
-This can include transport costs, shopping and accommodation.
-Usually your university will provide accommodation for you, but in certain cases, you may have to find a place on your own.
+Alas, the joys and freedoms of adulthood come with less glamorous aspects, like expenses.
+While every university student will learn to manage their finances, students living in a city need to be especially careful with their budget due to the increased costs of city living.
+This can include transport, shopping, and accommodation costs.
+Usually, your university will provide accommodation for you, but in certain cases, you may have to find a place on your own.

-As in any city, accommodation will usually be your biggest expense (but on the bright side, this is included in your student loan if you’re a UK national)!
-In the wake of Brexit, EU and international students may not be able to get a UK student loan, so other options could include scholarships to help you out.
-When looking for universities however, it might be worth checking the university’s policies on fee status and scholarships for international students.
+In any city, accommodation will usually be your biggest expense (but on the bright side, this is included in your student loan if you're a UK national)!
+In the wake of Brexit, EU and international students might not be eligible for a UK student loan, so other options could include scholarships to assist you.
+When looking at universities, however, it might be worth checking the university's policies on fee status and scholarships for international students.
 You can find more information here.
-Use helpful websites like Student.com, Unite Students and Urbanest to find accommodation options in London.
+Use helpful websites like Student.com, Unite Students, and Urbanest to find accommodation options in London.